Jay Cooke & Company: Early years

 Jay Cooke founded the bank in 1861 with William E. C. Moorhead, the ownership split two-thirds to one-third.
-Later partners included Cooke's brothers, Henry and Pitt, then H. C. Fahnestock and Edward Dodge, who would hold the bank's seat on the New York Stock Exchange after 1870.
+Later partners included Cooke's brothers, Henry and Pitt, then H. C. Fahnestock and Edward Dodge, who held the bank's seat on the New York Stock Exchange after 1870.

 During the Civil War, Cooke & Company sold hundreds of millions of dollars in Union government bonds.
 Its reputation among investors around the world enabled the bank to sell these bonds when other brokerages could not.
-Secretary of the Treasury Salmon Chase asked Cooke to try to sell the government's new $500 million issue of 5-20 bonds.
+Secretary of the Treasury Salmon Chase asked Cooke to try to sell the government's new $500 million issue of 5–20 bonds.
 These paid six percent interest (in gold) and matured in 20 years, but were callable in five years.
 Cooke used numerous agents from a variety of professions—small bankers, insurance agents, and real estate professionals—to sell these bonds to support the Union war effort.
 Cooke & Company's innovative use of the telegraph to confirm sales allowed selling throughout the country to be coordinated in Philadelphia.